 If the E-RAB To Be Released List IE is received in the E-RAB MODIFICATION CONFIRM message, the eNB shall release all corresponding E-UTRA and E-UTRAN resources for the concerned E-RAB.

-If the CSG Membership Info IE is included in the E-RAB MODIFICATION INDICATION message, the MME shall use the information for CSG membership verification as specified in TS 36.300 [14] and provide the result of the membership verification in the CSG Membership Status IE contained in the E-RAB MODIFICATION CONFIRM message.
+If the CSG Membership Info IE is included in the E-RAB MODIFICATION INDICATION message, the MME shall use the information for CSG membership verification as specified in MFA TS 36.300 [14] and provide the result of the membership verification in the CSG Membership Status IE contained in the E-RAB MODIFICATION CONFIRM message.

-If PLMN Identity IE is received in the CSG Membership Info IE in the E-RAB MODIFICATION INDICATION message, the MME shall use it for CSG membership verification as specified in TS 36.300 [14].
+If PLMN Identity IE is received in the CSG Membership Info IE in the E-RAB MODIFICATION INDICATION message, the MME shall use it for CSG membership verification as specified in MFA TS 36.300 [14].

 When the MME reports unsuccessful modification of an E-RAB, the cause value should be precise enough to enable the eNB to know the reason for an unsuccessful modification.